MarketSquare/DbBot/examples/failbot/README.md

 FailBot is a Python script used to produce a summary web page about the failing suites, tests and keywords, using the information stored in a DbBot database.

-Please adjust (the barebone) HTML templates in 'failbot/templates' to your needs.
+Please adjust (the barebone) HTML pages inside directory 'templates' to your needs.

 Requirements
 ------------
 * Python 2.6 or newer installed
 * DbBot
+* DbBot produced database, e.g. robot_results.db

 Setup